 - You have the chance to be invited as a speaker, which further enhances all the above effects.

 How is it supposed to work if nobody knows your developer blog?
-Be patient: Over time, you will build a network or expand your existing network.
+Be patient: Over time, you will build a network or expand your existing one.
 And that will get you more and more readers.

 You are going to learn a lot

 Nothing in our business is as important as continuous training.
-By writing your own blog, you will learn:
+By writing your blog, you will learn: